 Ok Alone is the perfect low-cost lone worker solution to compliment the Microsoft Teams platform.
 The purpose of a Lone Worker Solution is to ensure all workers safely complete each shift.
 The solutions are simple systems that connect workers with a supervisor who monitors their well-being.
 The supervisor could be another member of the same company, or staff in a call centre if a company cannot monitor their own staff outside of normal working hours.

-The Ok Alone system has a wide range of features designed to make people working remotely feel safer.
+The Ok Alone system has a wide range of features designed to make people working remotely feel safer and improve lone workers protection.
 The system has an automated countdown timer, as required by work alone legislation, which reminds lone workers to make contact by checking in using either a smartphone app, sms or phone call.
 Ok Alone’s lone worker smartphone app works in conjunction with a website and dashboard that can be used on pc, laptop, tablet or another smartphone.
 The online dashboard will display a map for the monitor with the workers last known location if an alert is triggered.

 A unique feature of the Ok Alone solution is its ability to be used completely hands-free with voice commands.
 Android or iPhone verbal short cuts can be programmed into the app, allowing workers to start shifts, check in and request help without touching their phone.